 Culinary uses of Cinnamon

-- To cure cough and cold, boil cinnamon sticks in water and inhale the vapour.
+- To cure cough and cold, boil the sticks in water and inhale the vapour.
 This cures the nasal track and purifies the lungs.

 - Cinnamon tea soothes during menstruation cramps.
-Boil cinnamon sticks in water.
+Boil the sticks in water.
 Add milk and take it three to four times a day.
 This will relax and calm the intense pain during menstruation.